maharshi95/acf-data/docs/structure.md

-ACF Regionals Tournament Structure
+ACF Tournament Structure
 =
-This document describes the process and structure of the Regionals tournament in the Science Bowl competition.
+This document describes the process and structure of an ACF tournament, the concepts and entities involved, and the relationships between them --- the database schema.

-## Overview

-Regionals is a crucial stage in the National Science Bowl competition.
-It serves as a qualifying round for teams to advance to the National Finals.
-Regional competitions are held across the United States, typically organized by Department of Energy (DOE) laboratories or field offices.

 ## Structure